Chief Marketing Officer

 Heather graduated from the University of Guelph with an Honours Bachelor of Commerce degree in Marketing Management.
 She is an award-winning marketer, developing the strategies for twelve different campaigns that have gone on to win top awards for achieving results.
 She has been recognized by Marketing Magazine as “one to watch”, and she was the chosen alumnus to provide the keynote speech at the University of Guelph President’s Welcome, Class of 2010.

 In her spare time, Heather writes fiction.
 She is the bestselling author of two novels, Chai Tea Sunday and Elephant in the Sky.
-Heather also enjoys travelling, SCUBA diving and reading, but her greatest joy comes from spending time with her husband, three children and miniature wiener dog, Duke.
+Heather also enjoys travelling, SCUBA diving and reading, but her greatest joy comes from spending time with her husband and three children.

 Neeraj is a seasoned technology executive experienced in developing and implementing information technology strategies for business growth and running business critical platforms at large global companies.

 During his international career, Neeraj has lived and worked in 4 different countries across 3 continents.
 Most recently, he held senior leadership roles with the pharmaceutical group Sanofi in France and Canada.
 Prior to that, he had a successful decade-long consulting career with Deloitte Consulting in the United States and Canada.

 Neeraj holds a Master’s degree in Statistics from the Indian Institute of Technology (IIT), and has completed executive and leadership development programs at York and McGill universities.